Mugen87/yuka/SECURITY.md

 ## Supported Versions

-We only support the latest version with security updates.
+We only support the latest major version with security updates.

 ## Reporting a Vulnerability